The Artist’s Way by Julia Cameron is a self-help book for artists on keeping and rekindling their creative inspiration.

 - Avoid working too much and getting too competitive: focus on your art instead

-The advice of The Artist’s Way is based on a twelve-week program.
-They mostly revolve around the daily writing and the dates with yourself.
+About The Book: The Artist’s Way is based on a twelve-week program.
+They mostly revolve around daily writing and daily task reminders the author calls “dates”.
+I will skip that in this summary.

 Write Something Every Day